montrealist/imacros_wordpress/README.md

 ## Overview

 Macro created for migrating a WordPress site from QTranslate/mQtranslate plugin onto Polylang.

+## Environment

+This worked for me.
+Some commands may not work with iMacros in Chrome - depends on environment, having file access app installed, chance, etc.

+* Mac OS 10.10
+* Firefox 34.0.5

 ## Prerequisites

-CSV in a specific format ("post_url","title_in_new_language","N/A","year","month","day","hour","minute"); having Polylang plugin activated; being logged in to the WordPress site.
+CSV in a specific format ("post_url","title_in_new_language","N/A","year","month","day","hour","minute"); should be in the `Datasources` folder - and the .iim file itself would reside in `Macros` folder;
+having Polylang plugin activated on the site;
+being logged in to the WordPress site.

 ## What it does